“What kind of college or university should I go to?”

 The liberal arts college is devoted primarily to teaching.
 The faculty are scholars and do contribute to research and publishing in their fields, but they do not have graduate students and typically classes are small seminars rather than large lecture hall events supplemented by small seminars led by a graduate student and sometimes called "discussion sections."

 In a lecture hall, the professor speaks, the students listen and typically take notes, and the professor may allow questions towards the end of the session.
 In a seminar, the professor leads a discussion in which everyone in the room can participate.
 There is at least one other style of teaching and learning: the tutorial.
 A student meets with the professor one on one for a discussion between them.
 For that, one more or less needs to go to Oxford or Cambridge in England.
 Our universities sometimes have a bit of this in "office hours."
 These are usually voluntary.
 You should make use of them.
+Both because of the additional learning opportunity this provides, and because it gives you an opportunity for the professor to get to know you, and that will be handy if you want her or him to write you a letter of recommendation (or read your paper, perhaps with the hope that he or she might).

 But you will get less attention, and you will have to clamour and jockey for the attention of one of these star professors.
 This is not a problem generally for graduate students, at least not in the same way, and not in PhD programs.
 Most graduate courses are seminars.
 And they know you are very smart because they admitted you to their program, whereas at large universities undergraduates tend to be treated like they may or may not be one of the very best students and future scholars.